hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Conclusion

-This blog post described the steps to generate a self-signed certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Enterprise.
-Self-signed certificates provide an easy way to prove your own identity for the applications deployed in K8s cluster.
-They are a good option for development and testing environments.
-However, self-signed certificates should not be used for production applications.
-For production use cases, you can try out cert-manager with [Lets Encrypt](https://letsencrypt.org/).
-Please refer to [cert-manager documentation](https://cert-manager.io/docs/)  on how to use it with the type of *Let’s Encrypt* challenges, as well as other sources than *Let’s Encrypt*.
+This blog post provided a comprehensive guide on how to expose applications deployed in a K8 cluster and make them accessible securely via HTTPS.
+It detailed the process of configuring TLS termination on an Ingress controller, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
+Although the emphasis was on self-signed certificates, the procedure is applicable to any type of certificates.
+This enables customers to follow up the steps using their own CA certificates for Ingress TLS termination.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.